What is an allergy?

 - A true food allergy means that the individual is required to avoid that food for life or risk the consequences.

-A good example of the difference between allergy and food intolerance can be made by comparing coeliac disease, an allergy, with lactose intolerance.
+A good example of the difference between an allergy and food intolerance can be made by comparing coeliac disease, an allergy, with lactose intolerance.

 - Patients with coeliac disease have an allergy to gluten, the main component found in wheat, rye, barley and often contaminates oat products.
 In coeliac disease, the ingestion of gluten results in a specific immune response against the gluten, leading to inflammation and the destruction of the lining of the small intestine.
-This leads to the malabsorption of important vitamins and minerals, which if left untreated can be life threatening.
+This leads to the malabsorption of important vitamins and minerals, which if left untreated can be life-threatening.

 - Lactose intolerance is due to a deficiency in the enzyme (lactase) that breaks down lactose, a type of sugar commonly found in dairy products.
 The absence of this enzyme results in abnormal levels of lactose in the bowel, which leads to the feeling of bloating, diarrhoea, cramps, and nausea.
-While uncomfortable, the continued ingestion of lactose is not life threatening.
+While uncomfortable, the continued ingestion of lactose is not life-threatening.

 Type I hypersensitivity reaction